lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 $ grep label_with_props ../build/zephyr/include/generated/devicetree_generated.h
 #define DT_N_NODELABEL_label_with_props DT_N_S_node_with_props
 ```

+> **Note:** In case you want some practice, look at the [devicetree specification][devicetree-spec] and try to use references to value labels in your devicetree.
+I promise it won't work either.

 The following macros are generated to represent a node and its labels: